adams85/common/README.md

 [![NuGet Release](https://img.shields.io/nuget/v/Karambolo.Common.svg)](https://www.nuget.org/packages/Karambolo.Common/)

 Before version 3.0 the library rather served as a common base for my projects including a bunch of APIs not so relevant for the public.
-The codebase of 3.0 went through a major revision and the APIs to include were carefully selected to keep the library as focused and lightweight as possible.
+The codebase of version 3 went through a major revision and the APIs to include were carefully selected to keep the library as focused and lightweight as possible.
 This, of course, involved a lot of breaking changes, what users of the previous versions should keep in mind when considering upgrading.

 ### Feature highlights